Ergodic properties of boundary actions and Nielsen--Schreier theory: Limit sets and the core

 \begin{thm} Sample paths of the simple random walk $(F,\mu)$ converge a.e.\ to the boundary $\pt F$, the hitting distribution is the uniform measure $\m$, and the space $(\pt F,\m)$ is isomorphic to the Poisson boundary of this random walk. \end{thm}

-There is an obvious one-to-one correspondence between the harmonic functions of the simple random walk on the Schreier graph $X$ (the definition of which --- the same as for the simple random walk $(F,\mu)$ --- takes into account eventual loops and multiple edges in $X$) and $H$-invariant $\mu$-harmonic functions on $F$, which implies (see \cite{Kaimanovich95} for a more detailed argument):
+There is an obvious one-to-one correspondence between the harmonic functions of the simple random walk on the Schreier graph $X$ (the definition of which --- the same as for the simple random walk $(F,\mu)$ --- takes into account eventual loops and multiple edges in~$X$) and $H$-invariant $\mu$-harmonic functions on $F$.
+This situation is a very specific case of a general theory of covering Markov operators developed in \cite{Kaimanovich95}.
+In particular, \cite[Theorem 2.1.4]{Kaimanovich95} implies:

 \begin{thm} The space of ergodic components of the action of $H$ on $(\pt F,\m)$ is canonically isomorphic to the Poisson boundary of the simple random walk on the Schreier graph~$X$.
 In particular, the action is ergodic if and only if this random walk is Liouville ($\equiv$ has no non-constant bounded harmonic functions). \end{thm}